torshin5ergey/python-playground/automate-boring-stuff-projects/README.md

 ## Projects

+- [bullet-point-adder](./bullet-point-adder): Automates the process of adding bullet points or numbers to lists.
 - [character-picture-grid](./character-picture-grid): Prints the image represented by a character picture grid.
 - [chess-dictionary-validator](./chess-dictionary-validator): Checks whether a given chessboard configuration is valid.
 - [coin-flip-streaks](./coin-flip-streaks): Simulates coin flips and analyzes the occurrence of streaks of six heads or six tails in a row.